-Ethnobotanist Richard Evans Schultes, one of the most important plant explorers of the 20th century, served as a key inspiration in a recent film called Embrace of the Serpent.
-In December 1941, Schultes entered the Amazon to study how indigenous peoples used plants for medicinal, ritual, and practical purposes.
+Ethnobotanist Richard Evans Schultes, one of the most important plant explorers of the 20th century, served as a key inspiration in a 2016 film called Embrace of the Serpent.
+In December 1941, Schultes entered the Amazon to study how Indigenous peoples used plants for medicinal, ritual, and practical purposes.
 After nearly a decade of fieldwork, he made significant discoveries about the sacred hallucinogen ayahuasca.
 In total, Schultes would collect more than 24,000 species of plants including some 300 species new to Western science.

 An Ethnobotanical Perspective on Ayahuasca

 By Richard Evans Schultes, Ph.D.
 F.L.S., Published in Choque Chinchay

 One of the weirdest of the hallucinogens is the drink of the western Amazon known as ayahuasca, caapi, natema or yagé.
 Although not nearly so popularly known as peyote or, nowadays, as the sacred mushrooms, this narcotic has nonetheless had an undue share of sensational articles that have played fancifully with unfounded claims, especially with regard to its “telepathic” powers.